YooperScum/Quack/README.md

 -Various bug fixes and removal of development features from final builds.<br>
 <br>Future Features:<br>
 -If you want to make new unique levels, you'll need to make your own meshes and navigation nodes for the gator<br>
--If you want to make the game Mulitplayer, you will have to change the color of the ducklings and to impliment the Photon Library
+-If you want to make the game Mulitplayer, you will have to change the color of the ducklings and to implement the Photon Library.<br>
+-The movement system is rather primitive, using direct translations and physics.
+For more intuitive movement, scrapping the current system altogether might be preferrable, and working from the default Unity CharacterController class.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------